zhenyu92/Citibike-Data-Insights/Readme.md

 ### Project Status: [Completed]

 ### Project Objective
 The study is on the dateset of largest bike sharing program in the United States.
-To produece an internal dashboard which highlights interesting data points, metrics, and visualizations from all the bike trips in the database.
+To produce an internal dashboard which highlights interesting data points, metrics, and visualizations from all the bike trips in the database.

 ### Environment Prerequisites
 `Google Big Query` on `Google Cloud Platform`

 `Google Data Studio`

 ### Instruction